AvivNaaman/AvivNaaman/README.md

-## It's great to have you here 😃
+## It's awesome to have you here 🤩
-### My name is Aviv, and my main line of work is ML 🤖 & CV AI 👀.
+### My name is Aviv, and my line of work is currently Computer Vision & Machine Learning.
-> _If it makes me think, I'm into it._
+> _I'm into it, as long as it makes me think._
-- I've been working at [Captain's Eye](https://captain-eye.com/) for the past 8 months 🚢
+- B.Sc.
+Student in Comuter Science 💻
-- I mostly code in Python 🐍, using OpenCV, TF & PyTorch
+- Currently in love with 🐍
-- I surprisingly love writing low-level code ⬇️, in C, Assembly and C++.
+- But Assembly, C & CPP Are always considered 🔻
-- Reseraching is one of my passions.
+- Researsching & Exploring is great 🧭
-- I'm not scared of math, I love it.
-Calculus & Linear algebra are nice.
+- Nothing more refreshing than a cup of coffee and some differentials ℝℂ∞
-- I'm also skilled in C#️⃣ & Java ☕️
+- Highly but somewhat low - 🌊#️⃣ & ☕️